 B.Tech Food Technology course's pay scale is an average of INR 4 LPA, according to the graduate's skills.
 Graduates may get paid a minimum of INR 1.5 LPA to a maximum of INR 24 LPA based on their experience.
 If a graduate wants to go abroad, freshers get paid around INR 24 – 47 LPA and experienced food technologists get paid around INR 55 - 88 LPA.

-Read More: B.Tech Food Technology Salary
+Read More: B.Tech Food Technology Salary in India

 B.Tech in Food Technology graduates have massive job openings in hospitals, hotels, restaurants, food processing industries, food research and development laboratories, dairy products industries, etc. Career after B.Tech Food Technology has a plethora of options due to the heavy demand of manpower in companies.
 The pay scale increases gradually along with the experience gained in this field.
 Job roles for B.Tech Food Technologists are: